STORM-IRIT/Radium-Engine/Docs/radium-as-submodule.md

 ## git submodule, or just clone

-You can clone Radium, or add it as a submodule of your git project git submodule radium in my own project
-For instance Radium in ./myproject/external/Radium-Engine
+You can clone Radium, or add it as a submodule of your git project for instance Radium in ./myproject/external/Radium-Engine

 ```
 mkdir external